Buying a better future

 IStock

-In 2015, the work of the PROCURE network paved the way for a future generation of URBACT cities eager to enhance their procurement processes.
-The core learning from the network was that procurement has to be viewed as a cycle.
-We called this process “the Cycle of Procurement”.
+Back in 2015, the work of the PROCURE Action Planning Network paved the way for a future generation of URBACT cities eager to enhance their procurement processes.
+The core learning from the network was that procurement has to be viewed as a cycle: the Cycle of Procurement.
+In 2018, the Making Spend Matter Transfer Network started working on transferring one of the key steps of the cycle, called Spend Analysis, across EU seven cities.

-Drawing upon the activities of Procure and Making Spend Matter's cities, URBACT has developed a free online course to equip cities with the knowledge and tools required to embed social and environmental criteria into the process of public procurement and to progress strategic procurement.
+Drawing upon the activities from previous networks, URBACT has developed a free online course to equip cities with the knowledge and tools required to embed social and environmental criteria into the process of public procurement and to progress strategic procurement.

 Who is this course for?

-Released in 2021, the course comprises of 7 training modules and accompanying city case-studies covering the procurement cycle.
-In addition to the original course, URBACT released 4 new transversal modules to raise awareness and help cities implement gender responsive public procurement at local level.
-Developed in collaboration with EIGE, the course is made of 6 videos, including 2 case studies.
+Available on the URBACT Toolbox, the original course comprised 7 training modules and it was first released in 2021.
+Alongside city case studies, the training covered the procurement cycle.
+In 2022, in collaboration with EIGE, URBACT released 4 new transversal modules to raise awareness and help cities implement gender-responsive public procurement at local level.